 As more of our lives shift to digital, and with our attention span getting ever shorter, it’s become even more important for customers to understand a brand’s visual touchpoints in a few seconds.

-With an authentic story already in place, brands that are successful need a distinct visual handwriting that is easily recognised.
-If you were to look at a piece of clothing without branding from Missoni, it would be instantly recognisable.
-Same with a Dries van Noten blouse or Mary Katrantzou dress – you’d recognise them.
+With an authentic story already in place, brands that are successful need a distinct visual handwriting that is easily recognized.
+If you were to look at a piece of clothing without branding from Missoni, it would be instantly recognizable.
+Same with a Dries van Noten blouse or Mary Katrantzou dress – you’d recognize them.

 This does not happen organically or by chance.
 This distinctness, this visual language is the manifestation of a brand’s values.
 It’s something brands work out early on, and over time it is fine-tuned into something exceptional.

 “Take for example Dries van Noten.
 Someone could set a colour palette down in front of you and you would say that’s Dries.
 Same with Armani, you know what his brand stands for and what to expect.
 The key, I would say, is it’s all about being you, creating what your product is, having your themes that are revisited, but emerging with that.” – Barry Woods, Managing Director, Life Fashion Recruitment

 A recognisable and consistent visual language on all platforms is vital to the customer experience and key to a long-lasting fashion business.
 Your collection will appear and sell on a range of different platforms so it’s crucial that you establish and safeguard the visual integrity of your brand.

 At a recent trip to Berlin’s LE BOOK event, the creative networking event that showcases the best talent in photography and moving image, there was a consensus that having the customer in mind and what engages them is crucial.

 Things have moved fast according to the agents who ranged from the production of the film to those representing photographers and creative visionaries.
 The focus of this particular event was filming and moving images which have become the new way to communicate.